chkrr00k/IshiVision/README.md

 # IshiVision
 Computer Vision Based System to read the numbers in an Ishihara Plate test
+### Important note
+Under systems like Debian 10 with Cinnamon DE an issues with gtk is present, if that happens to you go to the `common.py` file and add:
+`gi.require_version("Gtk", "2.0")`
+to fix the issue.
+Any gi/gtk issues can be traced to that missing/extra line depending from your installation.

 ## Used technology:
 - Local maxima method to extract the dominant colors per each plate